MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/compat/deploy-telemetry-dashboard.md

 ## Office Telemetry Processor

 Office Telemetry Processor runs on one or more computers and collects inventory, usage, and health data from the shared folder and imports the data to the database.
-The processor is installed as a Windows service named "Office Telemetry Processor" and supports Transport Layer Security (TLS) 1.2.
+The processor is installed as a Windows service named "Office Telemetry Processor" and the processor supports Transport Layer Security (TLS) 1.2.

 > [!IMPORTANT]
 > If the computers that run the processor and the shared folder pair, and the SQL database aren't joined to a domain, you must install these components by using the script that is described in [Quickly set up Office Telemetry Dashboard on a workgroup or domain-joined computer](https://go.microsoft.com/fwlink/p/?LinkId=266529).